 That’s it for this double feature!

-Have you seen either of these films?
+Have you seen these two movies?
+Thoughts?